Disability Rights UK: Advice and Information

 Disability Rights UK offers several advice phonelines: a service for disabled students, a service to report disability discrimination, support with personal budgets, and welfare rights advice for member organisations.
 As well as this, it publishes factsheets and guides on issues relevant to disabled people, such as working and obtaining social care.

-National Key Scheme
+RADAR key

-The National Key Scheme (formerly known as the RADAR Key Scheme) is a universal key scheme to enable disabled people to access accessible toilets in the UK to prevent misuse and vandalism of these facilities.
-The scheme is administered by Disability Rights UK.
+The National Key Scheme (formerly known as the RADAR Key Scheme) is a universal key scheme, enabling disabled people to access accessible toilets in the UK, that prevents misuse and vandalism of these facilities.
+The scheme has continued to be formally administered by Disability Rights UK as the legacy organisation of RADAR.
 There are at least 9,000 toilets in the UK that can be accessed with the key.
 The key itself is designed with many features – such as its large size – to enable users with physical impairments to use the key with greater ease.
 Keys can be obtained from Disability Rights UK, local authorities, and online.
+Unlike other sellers, all profits from keys sold by Disability Rights UK are ploughed back into services for disabled people.